johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 - Short summary of reviewer feedback and how you addressed it.
 - Link to the teammate's PR you reviewed.
 - Link to your technical review comments.
+- Brief statement of the evidence you examined during your review (e.g., test results, RED/GREEN evidence, coverage report).
 - Link to the approved PR or merge commit.

+### ***Grading***

+- Setup and work environment complete (fork synchronized, `tdd_lab` folder created, dependencies installed, setup contribution where assigned): **5 points**
+- Issue created with clear acceptance criteria for the assigned feature: **1 point**
+- RED phase evidence (failing test written before implementation): **3 points**
+- GREEN phase implementation (minimum code required to pass the test): **3 points**
+- REFACTOR phase (implementation improved without changing behavior, tests still passing): **2 points**
+- Pull request focused, linked to the issue, and includes RED/GREEN/REFACTOR evidence: **2 points**
+- Technical peer review completed and any feedback received was addressed: **2 points**
+- Lab report complete, with all required links and evidence: **2 points**

+**Total: 20 points**

 ## **Phase 3: Continuous Integration - 20 pts**
 This **Continuous Integration (CI) Lab** builds upon the testing and TDD work completed in the previous phases.
 You will extend the testing process by enhancing existing tests and integrating **GitHub Actions** to automate testing and code-quality checks.

 You will configure a CI pipeline, improve test coverage, enforce quality gates, and learn to diagnose and fix failing CI runs.
 All contributions will follow the collaborative Git and GitHub workflow introduced in the Git and GitHub Lab.

-The **team repository is the authoritative upstream repository**.
-You will work through your individual fork, synchronize with upstream before each contribution, define work through Issues and acceptance criteria, and submit focused PRs to the team repository for technical peer review.
+This lab follows the same collaborative workflow as the previous phases (see Overview): synchronize with upstream before each contribution, define work through Issues and acceptance criteria, and submit focused PRs for technical peer review.

-## Learning Outcomes
+### ***Learning Outcomes***
 By completing this lab, you will be able to:

 - **Set up and extend a GitHub Actions workflow** for CI.